NativeScript/docs-v7/docs/plugins/angular-third-party.md

 Angular templates look a lot like HTML.
 To extend the browser analogy, we can think of visual components as DOM elements that get parsed into a visual tree.
 Each element name is mapped to a `View` class.
 The renderer uses that mapping to create component instances and set their properties according to attribute values.

 Most visual components have a simple markup interface: just a tag with zero or more attribute values.
-NativeScript already provides mappings for frameworks classes shipped with the `tns-core-modules` package, and lets you register additional mappings for other components.
+NativeScript already provides mappings for frameworks classes shipped with the `@nativescript/core` package, and lets you register additional mappings for other components.

 Now, suppose you have a NativeScript UI plugin named `SimpleTag`: